cdbros/openlog/README.md

 ./mvnw compile test
 ```

-To test/run the backend in a container environment you can use the Dockerfile in the root folder.
+To test/run the backend in a container environment you can use the ***/script/build-docker-image.sh*** script.
+Please note that in order to run the application without the docker compose approach (see next paragraph) you
+need to create a docker network with your MySQL container and the SpringBoot one in it.

-The project contains also a ***docker-compose.yml*** file if you want to create and run both containers (i.e. only frontend development).
+The project contains also a ***docker-compose.yml*** file if you want to create and run both containers.

 ## Contributing